A massive and evolved slow-rotating galaxy in the early Universe: Methods

 We employ a Monte Carlo methodology to determine the systemic redshift of the galaxy, which is critical for accurately measuring kinematic properties.
 For each iteration, each spectral element in each spaxel is drawn from a normal distribution centered at the observed flux with standard deviation equivalent to the uncertainty on the observed flux.
 We then coadd the resulting spectra of all spaxels with median signal-to-noise ratio $\tilde{SNR}>10$ to generate a `total' spectrum of the galaxy.
 This spectrum is then fit using the penalized pixel-fitting ({\sc ppxf}) method \cite{Cappellari2017, Cappellari2023}, which accounts for the resolution of the instrument while modeling the stellar continuum as a superposition of simple stellar population spectra.
 We use four different model libraries: E-MILES \cite{Vazdekis2016}, FSPS \cite{Conroy2009, Conroy2010}, GALAXEV \cite{Bruzual2003}, and XSL \cite{Verro2022}, minimizing the velocity offset of the galaxy spectrum for each set.
 The median redshift from all libraries and iterations is \mbox{$\tilde z = 3.44898 \pm 0.00057$ (statistical) $^{+0.00039}_{-0.00258}$ (systematic)}.
 We also confirm that the resulting fit velocity dispersion is the minimum value at this redshift for each model set.
 However, given the sensitivity of kinematic results to the systemic redshift, in this analysis we use results from the EMILES libraries for consistency, with a best fit redshift of $z_E=3.44927$.

 As a check, the total spectrum was also fit in conjunction with photometry from catalogs based on near-infrared observations from the VIDEO survey \cite{Jarvis2013} using FAST++ \cite{Schreiber2018a} with the BC03 models \cite{Bruzual2003}.
 This results in a best-fit redshift of $z_{\rm F++}=3.4461$.
 We note that all redshifts are consistent with the previous determinations from Keck/MOSFIRE ($z=3.4523$) and Keck/NIRES ($z=3.4482$) spectra \cite{Forrest2022}, though in better agreement with the latter.
-Additionally, analysis of a JWST/NIRSpec/MSA spectrum of XMM-VID1-2057 resulted in a redshift $z=3.4472$. \cite{Ito2025} The results of this work are insensitive to different choices of redshift over this narrow range.
+Additionally, analysis of a JWST/NIRSpec/MSA spectrum of XMM-VID1-2057 resulted in a redshift $z=3.4472$. \cite{Ito2025}

+Finally, we compare the wavelengths of Balmer absorption lines in the central spaxel to the best-fit redshift model and find a scatter of 8~km/s around the expected rest-frame wavelengths, indicating that the wavelength calibration uncertainties in these data are considerably smaller than other factors in redshift determination.
+The results of this work are insensitive to different choices of redshift over this narrow range.